cnguyen-uk/An-Introduction-to-VBA/README.md

     End If
 End Sub

-' Checks that the value entered into textboxNumerical is a number when buttonSubmit is clicked.
-' If the value is a number, then it is stored in the A1 cell.
+' This subroutine checks that the value entered into textboxNumerical ' is a number when buttonSubmit is clicked.
+If the value is a number, ' then it is stored in the A1 cell.
 Otherwise, a dialog box is shown.
 Private Sub buttonSubmit_Click()
     If IsNumeric(textboxNumerical.Value) Then
         Range("A1") = textboxNumerical.Value
-        Unload Me  ' Closes the UserForm
+        Unload Me  ' Close the UserForm
     Else
         MsgBox("Incorrect value.")
     End If